awong234/population_from_scat_model/log.md

+# 2018-07-31

+Made plans for covariates, see `tasks.md`.
+Models not finished running

+# 2018-07-30

+No work done, decision has been made to postpone defense.

+# 2018-07-29

+JAGS run on my computer failed, due to tracking either `lambda[i]`, `density[i]`, or `theta[i]`.
+There are too many of these parameters and my computer probably ran out of memory.
+The problem will probably persist with the redundancies started on the 27th.

+The run on my computer has been restarted as of ~11AM.

 # 2018-07-27

 NIMBLE & JAGS still running as of 11:20.
 JAGS was duplicated on Angela's computer shortly after starting it on my computer for redundancy purposes, and NIMBLE is running on my work computer.